searchspring/snap/packages/snap-event-manager/README.md

 import { EventManager } from '@searchspring/snap-event-manager';
 ```
 ## Controller usage
-Snap Event Manager is a dependancy of Snap Controller and it is recommended to use methods of the controller to attach events to the EventManager
+Snap Event Manager is a dependency of Snap Controller and it is recommended to use methods of the controller to attach events to the EventManager

 See [Typical Usage](../../README.md#TypicalUsage)

 ## Standalone usage
 ### `on` method
-Adds a new event to event manager
+Add a new event

 ```typescript
 const eventManager = new EventManager();